enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/jmx.rst

 		True if running count equals max job number. (the max count number can be retrieved through :meth:`getMaxConcurrentJobInstanceCount`)

+	.. method:: getLateJobs

+        The count of running jobs that have run for more than their maxTimeRunning time.

-.. class:: LoaderMBean
+.. class:: JavaJobInstanceTrackerMBean

-	This bean tracks a running job, allowing to query its properties and (try to) stop it.
+	This bean tracks a running java job, allowing to query its properties and (try to) stop it.
 It is created just before the start of the :term:`payload` and destroyed when it ends.

 	.. method:: kill()